26-Year-Old Defenseman – New York Islanders

 Nick Leddy Contract Information:

-Signed a two-year contract extension with the Blackhawks in July of 2013.
+Signed a seven-year, $38.5 million contract extension with the Islanders in February of 2015.

 To instantly reveal our fantasy analysis of every player – including Nick Leddy – simply subscribe now.